soeai/mappgraph/index.md

 Duration - T (minutes) | 5 | 4 | 3 | 2 | 1
 Overlap | 3 | 2 | 1 | 0 | 0

 Running notebook *“generating_samples.ipynb”* to create the mobile traffic chunks with the same length.

-For each set of hyper-paramters, there is a folder that contain the chunks.
 We need to input a set of hyper-parameters (duration, overlap) at the beginning of the notebook.
 After running the notebook with 5 set of hyper-parameters, the result will be saved as the image below:

 ### Publications